-Providing real-time information and automated processes for employees are some of the reasons why companies seek out the robust and versatile capabilities of an ERP system.
+Providing real-time information and automated processes for employees are some of the reasons why companies seek out the robust and versatile capabilities of an ERP system and CRM system.
 With a centralized shared database, employees can retrieve the accurate and reliable data they need.
 Manual, repetitive tasks can be automated, freeing an employee's time so they can work on other tasks.

-Leveraging ERP for Better Interdepartmental Communication
+Leveraging an ERP and CRM for Better Interdepartmental Communication

 Enterprise Resource Planning (ERP) software provides a single location to store and access real-time data and functions throughout the company, so it takes little effort to leverage this system to create reliable collaboration that cuts down on miscommunication, even when outside of the office.